Davidorenlane/imessage-agent/imessage-agent/README.md

 1. **chat.db**: This is your iMessage database file, located at `~/Library/Messages/chat.db` on your Mac.
 2. **contacts.vcf**: This is your contacts file which can be exported from the macOS Contacts app.

+Both of these files will need to be placed in the `.mastra/output/data/user_data` directory after starting the development server.

 ### Installation

 1. Clone this repository: